 }

-This is George Marsaglia’s Xorshift generator of 32 bits; [17].
-The variable y is a global variable to the xorshift procedure.
+This is George Marsaglia’s Xorshift generator of 32 bits [17].
+The variable y is a global variable in the xorshift procedure.
 The letter U at the end of the seed is just an indicator that that number is an unsigned integer.
-What this procedure does is multiply the arbitrarily set initial value 2463534242, the seed, to the number 213 and adds the result to y, that is, it adds the product to the initial value.
-The multiplication is done in fast computer arithmetic: that’s the effect of shifting y by 13 bits to the left because, in base 2 arithmetic, shifting a number to the left means adding zeros to the right of this number, which is the same as multiplying it by a power of 2.
-For example, by taking the number five, which is 101 in base 2, and multiplying it by 2, one gets ten, which is 1010 in base 2.
-The second step divides y by 217 and adds it to y.
+What this procedure does is multiply the arbitrarily set initial value 2463534242, the seed, to the number 213 and add the result to y; that is, it adds the product to the initial value.
+The multiplication is done in fast computer arithmetic, namely, shifting y to the left by 13 bits because, in base 2 arithmetic, shifting a number to the left means adding zeros to the right of the number, which is the same as multiplying it by a power of 2.
+For example, by taking the number 5, which is 101 in base 2, and multiplying it by 2, one gets 10, which is 1010 in base 2.
+The second step divides y by 217 and adds the result to y.
 The last step is similar.
 Assume all computations are reduced modulo 232, although the C language does not define what machines must do when a computation overflows an integer.
 Looking at the numbers produced by this generator, they appear random to the naked eye, but the sequence doesn’t pass even a modest contemporary battery of statistical tests.

 Desirable properties of generators

 True random number generators have several disadvantages compared to a good pseudorandom number generator.
-For example, they are more cumbersome to install and run, more costly, slower and cannot reproduce the same sequence twice.
+For example, they are slower, more cumbersome to install and run, more costly and unable to reproduce the same sequence twice.
 (Reproducing the same sequence is important for repeating simulations and testing applications.)
-But a pseudorandom number generator does need a good seed, which true random number generators can provide; [12], section 2.2.1, page 38.
+But a pseudorandom number generator does need a good seed, which true random number generators can provide [12].

 When choosing a pseudorandom number generator, one must know what to look for.
-Some of the properties one can find in pseudorandom number generators, to name a few, is good statistical properties, good mathematical foundations, lack of predictability, cryptographic security, efficient time and space performance, small code size, a sufficiently long period and uniformity; [18], section 2.
+Some of the properties one can find in pseudorandom number generators, to name a few, are good statistical properties, good mathematical foundations, lack of predictability, cryptographic security, efficient time and space performance, small code size, a sufficiently long period and uniformity [18].

-In the context of computer-generated randomness, good statistical properties are effectively what is meant by “random”; [18], section 2.1.
-Mathematical foundations allow us to be sure a pseudorandom number generator has some desirable property such as its period, which is defined as the length of the sequence of random numbers the generator can produce, at the end of which the generator must repeat itself, so having a long period is surely desirable.
+In the context of computer-generated randomness, good statistical properties are effectively what is meant by ‘random’ [18].
+Mathematical foundations allow us to be sure a pseudorandom number generator has some desirable property, such as its period, which is defined as the length of the sequence of random numbers the generator can produce before needing to repeat itself.
+Having a long period is surely desirable.
 Uniformity is a property closely related to the period.
 After the generator has output all its period, each number produced should occur the same number of times, otherwise it is not uniform.
 If it is not uniform, it is biased.
 Uniformity alone, without a long period, is certainly not desirable.
 Consider what happens as a uniform generator is consumed.
-As the end of its period draws near, its uniformity effectively allows one to predict more and more its output, since all output must occur the same number of times; [18], section 2.1.1.
+As the end of its period draws near, its uniformity effectively allows one to predict more and more of its output, since all output must occur the same number of times [18].